NbAiLab/notram/README.md

 The model can be [downloaded from Huggingface](https://huggingface.co/nbailab).

 ## Colab Notebooks
+The following notebook will allow you to both test the model, and to train your own specialised model on top of our model.
+Especially the notebook about classification models that trains a sentiment classification task, can very easily be adapted to training any NLP classification task.

 | Task  |   Colaboratory Notebook |
 | -------- | -----:|
 | How to use the model for masked layer predictions (easy)|<a href="https://colab.research.google.com/gist/peregilk/f3054305cfcbefb40f72ea405b031438/nbailab-masked-layer-pipeline-example.ipynb" target="_blank"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> |